- 1.1.2018 I am appointed as a tenured assistant professor at Utrecht University.

 - 10.9.2016 I am in the Editorial Board of the Visual Computer journal.

-I am an assistant professor at the Department of Information and Computing Sciences at Utrecht University in the Virtual Worlds division.
+I am an assistant professor at the Department of Information and Computing Sciences at Utrecht University in the Interaction Technology division.
 I obtained my Ph.D. degree in Computer Science at MIRALab, University of Geneva.
 My PhD thesis supervisor is Prof. Nadia Magnenat Thalmann.
 The title of my thesis is “Modeling emotions and memory for virtual characters and social robots”.
 My Ph.D. thesis committee members are Catherine Pelachaud and Christoph Bartneck.
 I did a post-doc at the HCI Group in EPFL, Switzerland.
 Following that, I worked as a research fellow at the Institute for Media Innovation, Nanyang Technological University for more than two years.

 My research is on believable virtual humans and social robots.
 I work on computational models of social and emotional behaviors and expressive verbal and non-verbal behaviour generation combining methods from computer graphics/animation, human-computer interaction and artificial intelligence.
 My research is interdisciplinary with applications in (applied) games, virtual reality and human-computer interfaces.